suit-wg/architecture/draft-ietf-suit-architecture.md

-storing two or more firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like a limited version of Bluetooth Smart.
+storing two or more firmware images on the device or offering the ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like Bluetooth Smart.
 In the latter case the firmware consumer functionality is contained in the second stage bootloader and requires the necessary functionality for executing the firmware update process, including manifest parsing.

-In general, it is assumed that the bootloader itself, or a minimal part of it, will not be updated since a failed update of the bootloader poses a risk in reliability.
+In general, it is assumed that the bootloader itself, or a minimal part of it, will not be updated since a failed update of the bootloader poses a reliability risk.

-All information necessary for a device to make a decision about the installation of a firmware update must fit into the available RAM of a constrained IoT device.
+All information necessary for a device to make a decision about the installation of a firmware update must fit into the available memory of a constrained IoT device.
 This prevents flash write exhaustion.
-This is typically not a difficult requirement to accomplish because there are not other task/processing running while the bootloader is active (unlike it may be the case when running the application firmware).
+This is typically not a difficult requirement to accomplish because there are not other task/processes running while the bootloader is active (unlike that which may be the case when running the application firmware).

-Note: This is an implementation requirement.
+Note: This last paragraph is an implementation requirement.

 ## Small Parsers

-Since parsers are known sources of bugs, any parsers used to process the manifest must be minimal.
+Keeping the code size and complexity of parsers small is important for constrained IoT devices.
+Since the firmware image parsing code may also be used by the bootloader it is part of the trusted computing base.

 Additionally, it must be easy to parse only those fields that are required to validate at least one signature or MAC with minimal exposure.

-## Minimal impact on existing firmware formats
+## No impact on existing firmware formats

 The design of the firmware update mechanism must not require changes to existing firmware formats.